Where to start with website translation

 Using the correct international url for each of your translated websites not only looks professional, it will be found more easily by search engines.
-For example, a search done in French using www.google.fr is more likely to find your French website if you have a .fr domain.
+So, a search in French using www.google.fr is more likely to find your French website if you have a .fr domain.

 Also, if possible, get your translated website hosted in the country you’re targeting.
-Content will be much quicker to load if it’s hosted on a server nearby and your target customers will be much more likely to stay on your site longer.
+Content loads quicker if it’s hosted on a nearby server, so your target customers will stay on your site longer.
 Your current website host should be able to advise you further on this.